In this section

 Major paediatric trauma - the primary survey

-Cervical spine guidelines
+Cervical spine assessment

 The secondary survey is only to be commenced after the primary survey has been completed and the child is stable.
 Continue to monitor the child's: